 Fran Bigman is a writer and academic who has held research and teaching positions at the University of Leeds and Brunel University.
 In 2014, she received a PhD in English from the University of Cambridge for a thesis exploring the representation of abortion in British fiction and film from 1907-1967, a topic she has discussed on BBC Radio 4 Woman’s Hour.
 She also holds an MPhil in English from the University of Cambridge.
 Before moving to the UK, she studied at Brown University and Columbia University and spent over three years in the editorial department of Alfred A Knopf, Pantheon, and Schocken Books at Random House in New York.
 She has also worked for W.W.
 Norton & Company in New York and the literary agents AP Watt and The Wylie Agency in London.
-Fran’s book reviews have appeared in the Times Literary Supplement, Wasafiri, Forbes.com, Words Without Borders, where she also served as reviews editor, and the Jewish Quarterly.
-She is reviews editor of Fiction Uncovered, Words Without Borders, and the Jewish Quarterly.
+Fran’s essays and book reviews have appeared in the Times Literary Supplement, The Conversation, Wasafiri, Forbes.com, Words Without Borders, Fiction Uncovered, and the Jewish Quarterly.
+She has also served as reviews editor of Fiction Uncovered, Words Without Borders, and the Jewish Quarterly.

 Her short fiction has appeared in QWF, The Yellow Room, Spiked and Buzzwords among others.
 She has a creative writing MA from UEA, where she has taught Creative Writing, and currently teaches for the Open University and the Unthank School.
 She also works as a mentor to beginning novelists.
 In 2014 she was appointed writer in residence at Lingnan University in Hong Kong.
 Sarah is currently working on a contemporary novel and a short story collection.
 She also publishes thrillers under a pseudonym.
 She has a website here.

-For TLC Sarah reads literary and historical fiction, and short stories
+For TLC Sarah reads literary, contemporary and historical fiction, thrillers, and short stories

 Matthew Branton is the author of four novels, The Love Parade, The House of Whacks, Coast and The Hired Gun, all published in the UK by Bloomsbury and translated into Japanese and Russian overseas.
 He was involved in the controversial New Puritans project (Fourth Estate, 2000) and his fifth novel was recently published in a groundbreaking online venture with the Independent on Sunday, for whom Matthew also reviews regularly.
 He has lectured in creative writing as far afield as the University of Hawaii, and has worked with The Literary Consultancy for several years.